Point What You Mean: Visually Grounded Instruction Policy: INTRODUCTION

-In this study, we introduce the \ourvla.
-Specifically, we overlay a bounding box on the main overhead camera image that indicates the explicit pixel-level referents (e.g., the pointed object to pick up as shown in Figure~\ref{fig:teaser}).
-This grounded view, alongside the standard multi-view observations, will be fed into the VLA backbone for training.
+We introduce \ourvla, which overlays bounding boxes on camera images to provide explicit pixel-level referents (Figure~\ref{fig:teaser}), enabling precise visual grounding alongside standard multi-view observations.
 We co-train the model on both textual and visual grounded instructions to obtain a single unified policy that can operate in either pure-text or visually grounded modes.

 Beyond the core architecture, we adopt an automatic annotation strategy by utilizing Multi-modal Large Language Models~(MLLMs) to propose target bounding boxes from demonstration videos.
-We apply two grounding-aware augmentations, random translation of the grounded image and localized appearance perturbation inside the box, to decouple grounding from absolute coordinates, reduce overfitting to specific in-box appearances, and adapt to varying visual perception.
+We apply two grounding-aware augmentations—random translation and localized appearance perturbation—to decouple grounding from absolute coordinates and improve generalization.
 These choices keep visual grounding supervision easy to obtain while enabling \ourvla's ability to generalize to unseen objects and spatial configurations.

-Across six referent-sensitive manipulation tasks, Point-VLA reaches an average success rate of 92.5\%, clearly outperforming the text-only instruction baseline.
-In the unseen-object task, it improves performance by 35 percentage points, and in the hardest fine-grained setting (egg-slot picking) it exceeds the baseline by over 75 percentage points.
-Despite these gains, it remains fully compatible with text-only instructions and matches the backbone when no visual grounding is provided.